galaxyproject/training-material/topics/evolution/tutorials/abc_intro_phylo/tutorial.md

 ## Let's build our first tree

-In this tutorial we will use a set of *Anolis* lizard DNA sequences, from Jackman, Larson, de Queiroz & Losos {% cite 10.1080/106351599260283 %} to trial some phylogenetic methods.
+In this tutorial we will use a set of *Anolis* lizard DNA sequences, from {% cite 10.1080/106351599260283 %} to trial some phylogenetic methods.
 The sequences are from the mitochondrial NADH dehydrogenase subunit 2 gene (ND2) and five transfer RNA (tRNA) genes, with an average sequence length of 1419.109 and a range of [1329,1727].